-The scientific method is a process for exploring things.
-It helps us develop new knowledge.
-And, it helps us correct errors and integrate knowledge.
-This method uses common sense, logic, and verifiable data to base conclusions.
+The scientific method is a process for developing new knowledge and theories.
+It corrects errors in previous hypotheses.
+It’s a proven method that uses common sense, logic, and verifiable data to arrive at conclusions.
 This approach promotes a healthy skeptical mindset.
 It helps us in understanding the assumptions that we may hold.

 Six Steps of Comparative Analysis

 Pick a subject for comparison, and then list your assumptions about each.
 Seeing your opinions in writing will help you identify your preconceived ideas.
 After you’ve selected a topic, find several different sources for your data comparison.

 Next, gather the data.
 If you can, go to the library.
 Then, find data from valid sources.
 Use books from authors outside the worldview you are researching.
 Sources from the paradigm you are exploring are likely to have a biased opinion.
 You want data you can verify with independent sources.